bunkenburg/Complex-Calculator/README.md

 ## Java 1.1 as applet and application

 The first java version is from 6.
 1. 1999.
 I made it in Java 1.1 which introduced inner classes.
-I lost the source code of that program, so the present version is based on decompiled byte code.
+I lost the source code of that program, but decompiled byte code survived.

 ## Scala 2.12.8 as application